 We design, manufacture and market a broad line of high-performance ICs that incorporate analog, mixed-signal and digital signal processing technologies.
 Our ICs are designed to address a wide range of real-world signal processing applications.
 We sell our ICs to tens of thousands of end customers worldwide, many of whom use products spanning our core technologies in a wide range of applications.
 Our IC product portfolio includes both general-purpose products used by a broad range of customers and applications, as well as application-specific products designed for specific clusters of customers in key target markets.
 By using readily available, high-performance, general-purpose products in their systems, our customers can reduce the time they need to bring new products to market.
 Given the high cost of developing more customized ICs, our standard products often provide a cost-effective solution for many low to medium volume applications.
 We also focus on working with leading customers to design application-specific solutions.
-We begin with our existing core technologies, which leverage our data conversion, amplification, RF and microwave, microelectromechanical systems (MEMS), power management and DSP capabilities, and devise a solution to more closely meet the needs of a specific customer or group of customers.
-Because we have already developed the core technology platform for our general-purpose products, we can create application-specific solutions quickly.
+We begin with our existing core technologies, which leverage our data conversion, amplification, RF and microwave, microelectromechanical systems (MEMS), power management and DSP capabilities, and devise a solution to more closely meet the needs of a specific solutions quickly.